andrewcooke/BlockCipherSelfStudy.jl/README.md

 Back-tracking for the first 2-4 bits dominates processing time.
-Once those bits are OK, typically, no further backtracking at that level is necessary and moe significant bits are found rapidly and relatively independently.
+Once those bits are OK, typically, no further backtracking at that level is necessary and more significant bits are found rapidly and (relatively) independently.
 I do not understand why - perhaps it is a bug, but the code gives valid results.
 Adding a "beamwidth" limit to the search, or inverting or reversing the bits tried, does not help.